Dance from Day to Night

 The first design was a modified version of the Fiorucci ribbon dress.
 Female dancers were outfitted with deconstructed skirts, paired with bold contrasting tights, lamé capes, and flowers in their hair, while the men wore suit pants with colored piping and metallic vests.
 Together, they were a 1970s take on Flamenco dancers, blending tradition and modernity.

 The second look leaned into the rising streetwear and gym-inspired trend.
-Dancers wore Adidas shorts, spandex leotards, and hand-painted sweater that were with graffiti-tagged with their names, ‘Alvin Ailey,’ ‘54,’ and ‘Fiorucci’ across the front and back.
+Dancers wore Adidas shorts, spandex leotards, and hand-painted sweater that were graffiti-tagged with their names, ‘Alvin Ailey,’ ‘54,’ and ‘Fiorucci’ across the front and back.

 Pictured: Kodak Instamatics of Ailey dancers wearing their custom costumes photographed at Antonio +Juan 's studio